alizard0/beginner-friendly-analyser/README.md

 * Improve documentation
 * Share your scoring criteria

-The Sorting Hat can analyze its own PRs! 🎩✨
+The Beginner-Friendly Analyser can analyze its own PRs! 🎯✨

 ## 📄 License